 My definition of Mature Young Adult is 17+ (or younger, with parental permission - and if you aren't checking what your kid is reading, you've effectively given your permission).

-A comment I read recently posed the judgment that "YA Mature" should mean later college at the youngest.
+A review I read recently posed the judgment that "YA Mature" should mean later college at the youngest.
+UM.

 NO ONE in charge of entertainment ratings (these panels are made up of parents) agrees with that statement.
 First, let's take movie ratings as an example.
 In the US, at age 17 (generally high school junior), a person may purchase a ticket to see an R-rated or an NC-17-rated movie (or the movie itself) without parental consent.
 We're not talking words here, folks.
 We're talking film: harsh language, drug and alcohol use, physical violence, explicit sexual scenes.
 (Note: He or she may purchase pornography at 18.)

 To reiterate: Your 17-year-old high school junior can run down to the cineplex and see any damned movie she pleases.

 Game ratings follow movie ratings fairly closely, though the lettering is different.
 Once again, a 17-year-old high school junior can pop by the local video game store and buy any M-rated game (meaning intense violence, blood and gore, sexual content, strong language) with no parental consent.
 Adult-only games may be purchased by 18-year-olds, otherwise known as high school seniors.
 These may include scenes of intense, prolonged violence and graphic sexual content.

 Young Adult (YA) literature has a problem.
 It lumps 14-year-olds in with 17-year olds.
 Anyone who works with or has kids in that age range knows there's a big difference in maturity between 14 and 17.
 (If a child is a very mature 14-year-old, she is most likely going to be more mature at 17 than her peers, as well.
 This is where parental guidance - the notion that you know your own child best - comes in.)